 1. Building Management Capability, Entrepreneurship, and Innovation

-In 2015, the APEC Accelerator Network will continue its meaningful work focusing on early-stage investment.
-Major activities include the 2nd APEC Accelerator Network Summit to be organized in August 2015 and the APEC Challenge 2015 to be organized in Chinese Taipei in October 2015.
+In 2015, the APEC Accelerator Network continues its meaningful work focusing on early-stage investment.
+Major activities include two Forums on “From Start-up to Scale-up”, and the APEC Accelerator Network Summit and the APEC Challenge 2015.

-Since its launch in 2011, three conferences have been held annually since 2012.
+APEC Start-up Conferences, led by Peru, is another significant effort of APEC.
+Since its launch, three conferences have been held annually since 2012.
 The latest conference “Global thinking to make Global Business” was organized in Lima, Peru on October 28 – 20, 2014 with over 400 participants attending.
-During the first half-day open conference, international keynote speakers shared their valuable and encouraging experiences and views on entrepreneurship, as well as the required attitude and skills for entrepreneurs who wish to start a global-market-oriented business.
-In a separate session, start-ups from Indonesia, Mexico, Peru, the Philippines and Viet Nam shared their initiatives in various industries, including information communications technology, manufacturing, nanotechnology and 3D printed handicrafts.
-There was also a session dedicated for global corporations to present their programs for start-ups and entrepreneurs.
-Participants also visited Wayra Peru, a Telefónica's startup accelerator that helps entrepreneurs grow and build successful businesses, and Starscamp, a business incubator founded by three professional women which promotes entrepreneurial projects, including social and environmental projects.
+At the Conference, international keynote speakers and global corporations shared their valuable and encouraging experiences and views on entrepreneurship, required attitude and skills for entrepreneurs who wish to start a global-market-oriented business, as well as programs for start-ups and entrepreneurs.
+Start-ups from Indonesia, Mexico, Peru, the Philippines and Viet Nam were invited to share their initiatives in various industries, including information communications technology, manufacturing, nanotechnology and 3D printed handicrafts.

+Major effort in this area is the multi-year project on Improving Natural Disaster Resilience of APEC SMEs to Facilitate Trade and Investment, led by Chinese Taipei.
 The goal of the project is to help SMEs better prepare for natural disasters through business continuity planning.
-Key deliverables of the project so far included the Guidebook on Promoting SMEs’ Business Continuity Planning (BCP), a 10-step model to help businesses develop their own business continuity plans.
+Key deliverables of the project included the Guidebook on Promoting SMEs’ Business Continuity Planning (BCP), a 10-step model to help businesses develop their own business continuity plans.
 The Guidebook was translated into six languages, enabling accessibility for 40% of the world’s population.
-The Train-the-Trainer Workshops to promote the BCP Guidebook were customized and conducted in five APEC economies, benefiting local small and medium-sized busineses.
-The High-level Policy Dialogue on Resilient SMEs for Better Global Supply Chain, jointly held by the APEC SMEWG and EPWG, provided another important avenue to raise awareness of business continuity planning as well as to promote regional cooperation in this area.
+The Train-the-Trainer Workshops to promote the BCP Guidebook were customized and conducted in six APEC economies, benefiting local small and medium-sized businesses.
 For more information on the outcomes and benefits of the SME disaster resilience project, see recent APEC feature article.

 Promoting Women Entrepreneurship and Green Business